lumiwallet/lumi-android-core/README.md

 # LumiCore

-The LumiCore library is a Kotlin implementation of tools for working with cryptocurrency transactions, such as Bitcoin and EOS.
+The LumiCore library is a Kotlin implementation of tools for working with cryptocurrency transactions, such as Bitcoin, Bitcoin Cash and EOS.

 ## Requirements